BBK-PiJ-2015-67/cw-temple/README.md

 # Phases

 ## Exploration
-Implemented a depth-first search that uses the distance to Orb as a priority.
+Implemented some sort of depth-first search prioritising distance to Orb.
-If 2 nodes have the same distance to the Orb then randomly picks between them, as a result the path chosen is not always optimal.
+If 2 nodes have the same distance to the Orb then pick one at random.
 Use a Stack in order to be able to backtrack if necessary.
-Tested on 10K+ runs and always returns a path to the Orb so at least it works.
+Tested on 10K+ runs and always returns a path to the Orb.

-TODO if time permits: constantly add any new neighbours to a map of discovered nodes, as we move try and move towards the best node that we know about.

 ## Escape
 ### Implementation so far: